x

 About Aston

-Aston, 14, was first diagnosed with a brain tumour in 2013, when he was just two years old.
+Aston, 15, was first diagnosed with a brain tumour in 2013, when he was just two years old.
 During surgery 90% of the tumour was removed, with 10% being left attached to his brain stem.
 He has since faced a tumour regrowth three times, in 2018, 2020 and 2022 and has taken part in an ongoing clinical trial to treat the cancer, as well as receiving other treatment such as chemotherapy.
-Over the years Aston, who has been supported by our psychology team, has been a fantastic Young Ambassador for Tom’s Trust.
-He has recorded videos for our social media channels, shared his story and encouraged others to fundraise for us.
+Over the years Aston has been a fantastic Young Ambassador for Tom’s Trust.
+He has recorded videos for our social media channels, shared his experience and encouraged others to fundraise for us.

 Riley